ScalaConsultants/rough-slick/blogpost.md

 So if I haven't scared you enough with the issues presented here, at the very least you might consider Slick's DSL as a fast and convenient prototyping tool, gradually falling back to Plain SQL mode once the bottlenecks in your application are recognized.
 If however, you know beforehand that you will need to squeeze the best out of a RDBMS you might be better of with frameworks like Anorm (https://www.playframework.com/documentation/2.3.x/ScalaAnorm) or ScalikeJDBC (http://scalikejdbc.org/) which aim to operate on databases in the fashion they were designed to (doesn't that sound like a good idea?)

-Again, the code accompanying this blog post can be found here: *link*
+Again, the code accompanying this blog post can be found here: https://github.com/ScalaConsultants/rough-slick

 Happy querying!